 ABOUT THE TEXAS EDUCATION AGENCY (TEA)

 The Texas Education Agency (TEA) is the state agency that oversees primary and secondary public education in the state of Texas.
 It helps deliver education to more than five (5) million students.
 The mission of the TEA is to provide leadership, guidance and resources to help schools meet the educational needs of all students and prepare them for success in the global economy.
+See this TEA report outlining the Supply/Demand of educator workforce in the state of Texas.

 TEA, under the leadership of the commissioner of education, carries out the following functions: